• Skip to main content

 I’ve was a journalist for more than 30 years.

-I edited an influential monthly magazine in the UK, and the weekly magazine of one of the UK’s big Sunday newspapers.
+I edited The Face, an influential monthly magazine in the UK, and the magazine supplement of one of the UK’s big Sunday newspapers, The Observer.
 (You can see my journalism portfolio here.)
 And even 20 years ago, when I left my last full-time job to work instead as a freelance writer, the sheer volume of emails, letters and information that poured in was overwhelming.

 Since then, most media outlets have endured round after round of staff cuts.
 And I’d imagine that the volume of emails and information has increased exponentially.